The Difference Between Pink Eye And A Stye

 It may take a few weeks for bacterial pink eye to resolve fully, but it usually improves within a few days.
 To treat bacterial pink eye that isn't determined, your healthcare provider might prescribe antibiotic eye drops or ointment.

-A pink eye caused by allergies or irritation is best treated by removing the bitterness.
+Pink eye caused by allergies or irritation is best treated by removing the irritation.
 Your healthcare provider may also recommend an antihistamine or eye drops to treat allergy symptoms.

 Symptoms may also be improved by applying a wet compress.